We often overlook unpopular opinions.

 Frequently Asked Questions

 Practice active listening, open-ended questions, and a focus on the topic.
-Respectful engagement means avoiding personal attacks and insults while being open to alternative viewpoints and finding common ground.
+Respectful engagement means avoiding personal attacks and insults while being open to other viewpoints and finding common ground.

 Strategies for effectively communicating unpopular opinions include,